• Skip to content

 Free File

 The IRS also provides free tax software for low-income individuals and households through its Free File system.
-If you have a household income below $72,000 per year, you can take advantage of it.
-Very well-known software providers like TurboTax® and TaxAct® have Free File versions available.
+If you have a household income below $84,000 per year, you can take advantage of it.

 Help Line